jsok/puppet-vault/README.md

 * `manage_service_file`: Manages the service file regardless of the defaults.
 Default: See [Installation parameters](#installation-parameters).

-* `api_addr`: Specifies the address (full URL) to advertise to other Vault servers in the cluster for client redirection.
-This value is also used for plugin backends.
-This can also be provided via the environment variable VAULT_API_ADDR.
-In general this should be set as a full URL that points to the value of the listener address

 ### Installation parameters

 #### When `install_method` is `repo`